Shortly before the end of 2017, I accidentally ran 10 miles.

 And something amazing happened: I made it home.
 Completely on my own.
 (Shout-out to my dog for being there but let's be honest, he left me in the dust.)

 The entire experience was so beautifully poetic.
 So often we think that someone is coming to save us.
 That we have to be saved from whatever situation we're in.
 And maybe we are lucky enough to have someone (or a furry companion) by our side, cheering us on, but at the end of the day, we are the ones who have to put one foot in front of the other.
-We are the ones who have to carry ourselves through the finish line.
+We are the ones who can carry ourselves through the finish line.

 Because we can.
 No one has to save you because you can see to your own success.
 It may feel impossible and overwhelming and downright scary, but it can be done.
 If you work hard and believe in yourself -- anything is possible.